Is Thessaloniki Worth Visiting? Pros, Cons, Best Time To Go

 Only ruins are left of this once-stunning Roman palace.
 Emperor Galerius chose Thessaloniki as his seat and thus decorated the city in true Roman fashion with imposing buildings and structures.

-Where today stands Navarinou Square, which has been excavated as a significant part of the Galerius Palace complex.
+Where Navarinou Square stands today, excavated as a significant part of the Galerius Palace complex.
 Stroll around the area to see the ruins of massive walls, a large internal courtyard, corridors, and rooms with beautiful mosaic floors.

 5. The Roman Forum – Roman Agora Of Thessaloniki

-It is debated by archeologists when the marketplace was built in Thessaloniki since it follows the traditional architecture for this type of place.
+Archaeologists debate when the marketplace in Thessaloniki was built, as it follows the traditional architecture of this type of place.

-The original structure of the forum can still be seen as it has been preserved quite well.
+The forum’s original structure is still visible, having been preserved well.
 Among the main features that will surely strike you are the Odeon (small theater) and the Stoa, a covered walkway.

-If you are into museums, you will be spoilt with choices in Thessaloniki!
-The city has more museums than the ones you can visit in a week, displaying everything from archaeological findings to contemporary art forms.
+If you are into museums, you will be spoilt for choice in Thessaloniki!
+The city has more museums than you can visit in a week, displaying everything from archaeological finds to contemporary art.

 Here are the best museums in Thessaloniki, in my opinion.